tfer/vault_md/md-primer.md

 ✅  Do this | ❌  Don't do this
 -------------|----
-`Don't put tabs or spaces in front of your paragraphs.` | &emsp;`This can result in unexpected formatting problems.` `Keep lines left-aligned like this.` | &nbsp;&nbsp;&nbsp;&nbsp;`Don't add tabs or spaces in front of paragraphs.`
+`Don't put tabs or spaces in front of your paragraphs.` | `␣␣␣␣This can result in unexpected formatting problems.` `Keep lines left-aligned like this.` | &nbsp;&nbsp;&nbsp;&nbsp;`Don't add tabs or spaces in front of paragraphs.`

 ## Line Breaks